Khadijatu clinches Master's degree

 By Our Correspondent

-Khadijatu Jalloh was born and bred in the east end of Freetown but she belongs to one of the ruling houses in Port Loko in the newly created north-west ditrict of Sierra Leone.
+Khadijatu Jalloh was born and bred in the east end of Freetown but she belongs to one of the ruling houses in Port Loko in the newly created north-west district of Sierra Leone.

 She attended the famous Methodist Girls’ High school, in Freetown and she is very passionate about assisting her alma mater.
 She and her friends recently formed the Methodist Girls’ High school Global association and they are busy putting together an impressive array of donations in cash and kind to be dispatched to the school authorities in Freetown as soon as possible.